Motion and gravitational wave forms of eccentric compact binaries with orbital-angular-momentum-aligned spins under next-to-leading order in spin-orbit and leading order in spin(1)-spin(2) and spin-squared couplings: Spin and orbital dynamics

 \section{Spin and orbital dynamics}

 In the following sections, the dynamics of spinning compact binaries is investigated, where the SO contributions are restricted to NLO and the ${\rm S}_1 {\rm S}_2$ and ${\rm S}^2$ to LO.
-The PP contributions are cut-off after the 2\pN\ terms.
+The PP contributions are cut off after the 2\pN\ terms.
 The Hamiltonian associated therewith reads

 These are sufficient for maximally rotating black holes up to and including 2.5\pN.
 The variables $\unsc{p}_a$ and $\unsc{x}_a$ are the linear canonical momentum and position vectors, respectively.
 They commute with the spin vectors ${\unsc S}_a$, where ``$a$'' denotes the particle label, $a=1,2$. $\HAM{\rm PP}{}$ is the conservative point-particle ADM Hamiltonian known up to 3\pN , see, e.g., \cite{Jaranowski:Schafer:1998} and \cite{Damour:Jaranowski:Schafer:2001}.
 The LO spin dependent contributions are well-known, see, e.g., \cite{Barker:OConnell:1975,Barker:OConnell:1979,Poisson:1998}. $\HAM{\rm SO}{\rm NLO}$ was recently found in \cite{Damour:Jaranowski:Schafer:2008:1,Steinhoff:Schafer:Hergt:2008} and $\HAM{\rm S_1 S_2}{NLO}$ in \cite{Steinhoff:Schafer:Hergt:2008, Steinhoff:Hergt:Schafer:2008:2} (the latter was confirmed in \cite{Levi:2008}).
 The leading-order ${\rm S}_1^2$ and ${\rm S}_2^2$ Hamiltonians were derived in \cite{DEath:1975} and \cite{Thorne:Hartle:1985}.
 Measuring the GW signal, determinantion of constraints of the equation of state of both extended bodies is possible in principle.
 Hamiltonians of cubic and higher order in spin are given in \cite{Hergt:Schafer:2008:2,Hergt:Schafer:2008}, and higher \pN\ orders linear in spin are tackled in \cite{Steinhoff:Schafer:2009:2,Steinhoff:Wang:2009}.